PrefectHQ/prefect/docs/concepts/deployments.md

 When you run a deployed flow in Orion, the following happens:

 - The user runs the deployment, which creates a flow run.
 (The API creates flow runs automatically for deployments with schedules.)
-- An agent detects the flow run and uses a flow runner to creates infrastructure for the run.
+- An agent detects the flow run and uses a flow runner to create infrastructure for the run.
 - The flow run executes within the infrastructure.

 ## Deployment representation in Orion